 Your therapist will work to make you feel comfortable, safe, and supported, and all you need to do is answer the questions and prompts they ask as honestly as possible and let the magic that is psychotherapy and counselling unfold for you.

 Harley Therapy provides online therapy and telephone counselling worldwide.
-All our therapists have at least five years experience and are committed to creating a warm and supportive environment for you to move forward in.
+All our therapists have minimum of ten years experience and are committed to creating a warm and supportive environment for you to move forward in.

 Have a question about online therapy we haven’t answered?
 Ask below.